Physical Therapy Preprofessional Program

 Why Study at Iowa?

 Iowa’s Department of Physical Therapy and Rehabilitation Science has an excellent reputation.
-It is ranked fifth among all public and private institutions nationwide by U.S.News & World Report, and it is accredited by the Commission on Accreditation in Physical Therapy Education.
-Iowa's physical therapy students also enjoy a 100 percent first-time pass rate on the National Physical Therapy Examination for licensure.
+It is ranked fourth among all public and private institutions nationwide by U.S.News & World Report, and it is accredited by the Commission on Accreditation in Physical Therapy Education.
+Iowa's physical therapy students also enjoy a 100 percent first-time pass rate on the national physical therapy examination for licensure.

 Prerequisites include course work in the biological sciences, chemistry, physics, physiology, psychology, mathematics, and statistics.
 All science courses must include the appropriate labs, and prerequisites must be taken for a letter grade.
 Advanced Placement Program (AP) credit only counts toward the mathematics requirement.